amiskov/awex/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

+## TODO
+- [ ] Only GitHub links are checked for stars and the last commit date.
+We can also get some stats from GitLab as well.

 ## Further Improvement Ideas
 We can use GraphQL API to make a batch query to update up to 100 libs at a time.
 It looks like this: